tuhlmann/lift-mongo.g8/README.md

 [g8](http://github.com/n8han/giter8) template to get a Lift-MongoDB webapp up and running quickly.
 The template generates a project that uses [Twitter's Bootstrap](http://twitter.github.com/bootstrap/) and implements the [Mongoauth Lift Module](https://github.com/eltimn/lift-mongoauth).
-It uses SBT 0.11.x as the build tool.
-It has not been tested with other versions of SBT.
+It uses SBT 0.11.2 as the build tool.

 ## Usage